Edikson514/vingtetun/README.md

 # vingtetun
 VINGTETUN_CA

-Logo design and social media material for the VINGTETUN French Canadaian community.
+Logo design and social media material for the VINGTETUN French Canadian community.